WanderWashington/COVID19-Jupyter/README.md

 ### Notebooks
 1. In ```COVID19.ipynb``` is possible see data about the cases around the world.
-At this ipynb, could be used a function to plot by country through some functions present at this file.
+At this ipynb, could be used some functions to create charts by country.
+For each country, will be created a folder, and, inside there, a folder correspondent to collumn used in the function
+        * plotChartNewDeathsAllCountries - Create charts about new deaths for each country present in dataset;
+        * plotChartNewCasesAllCountries - Create charts about new cases for each country present in dataset;
+        * plotChartTotalCasesAllCountries - Create charts about total cases for each country present in dataset;
+        * plotChartTotalDeathsAllCountries - Create charts about total deaths for each country present in dataset;

 2. In ```Covid19 - Brazil.ipynb``` is possible see data just about the Brazil.
 Here, we have a function to create charts foreach state in Brazil.
 The function creates a folder with the state abbreviation and save inside there, the correspondent Chart.
 At this momment have six functions that can be used:
     * plotNewCasesByUF  - Create charts with the  new cases